I was raised in London and have since lived across Oxford, Boston, San Francisco, and now New York City.

 I studied between Oxford and London before practising as a medical doctor within the UK's National Health Service, where I was also deeply involved in academic research and teaching.
 From there I moved into venture capital, investing in early stage healthcare technology companies.
 That work reshaped how I thought about what healthcare could and should look like, and eventually drew me to Boston to explore the field more closely, particularly the application of artificial intelligence.

-Outside of work, I serve as an editor and peer reviewer across several medical journals.
+Outside of work, I serve as an editor and peer-reviewer across several medical journals.
 I also love tennis, poker, and standup comedy.